Vitamin and Mineral Supplements for Adults

-Adults who do not use milk or calcium fortified milk alternatives may need calcium and vitamin D supplements.
-People with osteoporosis may also need more calcium.
-Multivitamin/mineral supplements do not contain enough calcium to meet daily needs.
+People who do not drink milk, calcium fortified beverages, or eat foods high in calcium may need a calcium supplement.
+Multivitamin/mineral supplements do not have enough calcium to meet daily needs.

-People with poor appetites, or those with many food allergies or intolerances, should speak with a dietitian about their nutritional needs.
-A multivitamin/mineral supplement may help to fill the nutritional gaps in their diets.
+People with poor appetites, food allergies or intolerances, illness or injuries should talk to a dietitian about their nutritional needs.
+A multivitamin/mineral supplement may help.

 What kind of supplement is best?

 Multivitamin/mineral supplements have close to the daily recommended amounts for adults, except calcium, and are a safe choice for most people.
 When choosing a multivitamin/mineral supplement, choose one for your age group and gender.

 Are large amounts of vitamins and minerals ever needed?

 Sometimes; your health care provider or registered dietitian may tell you to take large amounts of some vitamins or minerals to treat a specific health condition.
 For example, you may need an iron supplement if you have low iron in your blood.
 However, only use large amounts if advised by your health care provider.
 Too much of some nutrients, including iron, can be harmful.

-What should you look for when choosing vitamin and mineral supplements?
+What should I look for when choosing supplements?

-When you buy a vitamin and mineral supplement, always look for a Drug Identification Number (DIN) or Natural Product Number (NPN).
-These numbers tell you that the supplement meets Health Canada’s safety standards.
+When you buy a vitamin and mineral supplement, look for a Drug Identification Number (DIN) or Natural Product Number (NPN).
+A DIN or NPN means that the supplement meets Health Canada’s safety standards.
 Check the expiration date.
 Do not buy supplements that have expired or will expire before you can finish the bottle.